sparshs03/Genetic-Snake-Network/README.md

     Highest number gets picked.

-TODO - Increase line of sight for snake for better turn predictions
+TODO - Add more lines of sight so the snake has more information

 Uses Eigen for Matrix Operations https://github.com/PX4/eigen